Reichstag (Nazi Germany): Elections and plebiscites in Nazi Germany

 The federal election in March 1933 was the last all-German election prior to World War II that was competitive.
 From then on, while elections were still held, voters were presented with a single list comprising Nazis and "guests" of the party.
 These "guests", however, fully supported Hitler in any event.
 Elections during this time were not secret; voters were often threatened with severe reprisals if they failed to vote or dared to vote no. Under the circumstances, the Nazi list carried with well over 90 percent of the vote each time.

 Until enactment of the Nuremberg Laws in 1935, Jews, Poles and other ethnic minorities still held nominal citizenship rights.
 Not only were they allowed to vote, but in districts known to have large populations of minorities the Nazis often abstained from engaging in tactics used elsewhere to compel the electorate to vote in favour of the regime.
 In essence, the Nazis tacitly encouraged minorities to vote against them so that their propaganda could cite the relatively unfavourable results in districts known to have large minority populations as proof of disloyalty to the Reich.
 Following the enactment of the Nuremberg Laws, Jews and other ethnic minorities were excluded from the electoral process altogether and the number of negative and invalid votes recorded fell dramatically – from more than five million in the referendum held in 1934 to barely half a million in the vote held in 1936.

 Of the three elections held during this period, only the first was held independently.
 The other two were held alongside special referendums.
 The most famous of these was the plebiscite on the Anschluss with Austria in 1938.
 That vote officially recorded a 99.7% "yes".
-Following the Anschluss, the Reichstag became the Großdeutsche Reichstag (roughly translated the Greater German Imperial Diet).
+Following the Anschluss, the Reichstag became the Großdeutsche Reichstag (roughly translated the Greater German Reich).

 In accordance with the provisions of the Weimar Republic electoral law of 1933, one seat was granted for each block of 60,000 votes.
 Because voter turnout was very high, and also because of new territories added to the Reich, and finally because the voting age was lowered (a compensatory measure adopted prior to the 1936 election to prevent the electorate from shrinking in size as a consequence of the Nuremberg Laws), the Reichstag grew to significantly greater and greater proportions.
 Finally, there were 855 deputies; Adolf Hitler was No. 433, elected to the Reichstag constituency 24 Upper Bavaria – Swabia.